How it works

 - You need the user to perform a payment authorisation.

-To learn more about this operation, see the Authentication API in our MobileID API reference documentation.
+To learn more about this operation, see the MobileID authentication API in our ReuseID API reference documentation.

 Consent signature